stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 <!--  and <a href="https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset" target="_blank">Kaggle</a>.  -->

 All plots are automatically updated daily, and their interactivity encourages user exploration.
 The code made with Python on a Jupyter notebook is maintained on <a href="https://github.com/stephanefevrier/covid-19-analysis" target="_blank">this repository</a>.
-Each country has a different way of counting the number of cases:

 # Notes on the data

 - Data starts on January 22, 2020.
 - Cases are separated in 3 categories: *confirmed, deaths and recovered*.
-- The reliability of comparisons between countries is subject to a number of caveats: each one has a different way of counting the number of cases.
+- Comparison between countries is subject to a number of caveats: each country has a different way of counting the number of cases.
 - Spikes in the number of cases may appear, and are generally caused by the introduction of a new way of counting by the contry concerned.

-*The visualizations are are provided for informative purpose only, and the numbers may differ from the official ones although differences should be minor.*
+*The visualizations are provided for informative purpose only, the numbers may differ from the official ones although differences should be minor.*

 <!--All plots are interactive and should be played with.
 Change the scale / data with the dropdown menus, select the data to be displayed with the legend, and zoom-in by performing a left-click and drag, drawing a square or a vertical / horizontal line.
 Explore the upper-right corner of each plot to go through other possibilities such as toogling spikes lines. -->